3097 views as of March 30, 2015. UPDATED

-If you found this blog, go look at a very interesting YouTube clip first. it will give you something to think about.
+If you are a nurse thinking of going abroad, it should be mandatory to view this video first. go look at a very interesting YouTube clip first. it will give you something to think about.

 This entry is among the most-read in the entire series.
 There is not much country-specific information as to the ins and outs of nurse migration from Nepal, though we are now having a diaspora of educated persons leaving the country.
 You may also want to read my blog about foreign nurses who come to USA.

 I am always eager to talk with people who wish to learn about the health system of Nepal.
 If you are a student doing a paper on this subject, feel free to contact me.